DEVITY-IOT/devity-iot.github.io/website/docs/Eval Kit/subscription limits.md

     For a total cost of 1,47€.

-The pricing model for AWS can be found [here](https://aws.amazon.com/iot-core/pricing/).
+The pricing model for AWS IoT Core can be found [here](https://aws.amazon.com/iot-core/pricing/).